-The Applicant’s made claims that the extradition surrender orders breached their section 6(1) and 7 Charter rights.
-In assessing these rights, the Minister found that he would apply the Gladue principles to their section 7 claim.
-However, these principles did not apply to their section 6(1) claim.
-In the Minister’s surrender decision for Mr. Leonard, he found that it would be “unfair” for him to “escape a trial on the offence alleged against him on the basis that he is an Aboriginal defendant…when accused persons in Canada must generally face prosecution regardless of their heritage…” The Minister reasoned in the same way in Mr. Gionet’s surrender order.
+The Applicant’s made claims that the extradition surrender orders breached their ss.
+6(1) and 7 Charter rights.
+In assessing these rights, the Minister found that he would apply the Gladue principles to their s.
+7 claim.
+However, these principles did not apply to their s.
+6(1) claim.
+In the Minister’s surrender decision for Mr. Leonard, he found that it would be “unfair” for him to “escape a trial on the offence alleged against him on the basis that he is an Aboriginal defendant…when accused persons in Canada must generally face prosecution regardless of their heritage….”
+The Minister reasoned in the same way in Mr. Gionet’s surrender order.

 The first is that Gladue “stands for the proposition that insisting that Aboriginal defendants be treated as if they were exactly the same as non-Aboriginal defendants will only perpetuate the historical patterns of discrimination and neglect that have produced the crisis of criminality and over-representation of Aboriginals in our prisons.”
 In other words, the Minister is resting his Gladue analysis on an idea of “formal equality,” whereby everyone is treated the same, regardless of their differences.
 The alternative is “substantive equality.”
 Substantive equality does not link equality with identical treatment.
-Substantive equality is the approach the SCC has advocated for in R v Kapp, 2008 SCC 41.
-Sharpe JA points out that the SCC “soundly rejected” the formal equality framework in both Gladue and later in R v Ipeelee 2012 SCC 13.
+Substantive equality is the approach the SCC has advocated for in R v Kapp, 2 SCR 483.
+Sharpe JA points out that the SCC “soundly rejected” the formal equality framework in both Gladue and later in R v Ipeelee, 1 SCR 433 [Ipeelee].
 Therefore, the Minister’s reliance on this line of thinking is seriously flawed.

-The second significant error of law in the Minister’s reasoning is its ‘either-or’ logic: either to surrender the Applicants to the US to face trial there or allow them to escape prosecution entirely.
-This “false dichotomy” constitutes an error in law, as there is no reason the Applicants couldn’t be tried in Canada for their crimes.
+The second significant error of law in the Minister’s reasoning is its “either-or” logic: either to surrender the Applicants to the United States to face trial there or allow them to escape prosecution entirely.
+This “false dichotomy” constitutes an error in law, as there is no reason the Applicants could not be tried in Canada for their crimes.
 As Sharpe JA writes, a decision that is based on such a false dichotomy cannot be reasonable.
 Reasonableness is the required standard of review for decisions based on ministerial discretion.
-Thus, the Minister’s surrender orders cannot be valid based on the Applicant’s section 7 argument.
-The Court still has to examine the section 6(1)-based argument.
+Thus, the Minister’s surrender orders cannot be valid based on the Applicant’s s.
+7 argument.
+The Court still has to examine the s.
+6(1) based argument.